Women's History Month

 International Woman's Day is March 8.
 The theme for 2022’s International Women’s Day was #BreakTheBias.

 "Imagine a gender equal world.
 A world free of bias, stereotypes and discrimination.
 A world that's diverse, equitable, and inclusive.
 A world where difference is valued and celebrated.
 Together we can forge women's equality.
 Collectively we can all #BreakTheBias."

 2200E ADVANCED INTERDISCIPLINARY SURVEY OF WOMEN'S & GENDER STUDIES

 Our King's faculty have extensive knowledge and experience writing on women's history.
 Below are some books, essays, articles and podcasts to consider.

 Dr. Robert Ventresca, Professor of History

-This is an edited collection that brings together some of the most highly regarded and impactful essays in Canadian History.
-Dr. Ventresca was pleased to learn that the book was included in the Canada 150 Collection, which was organized by the University of Toronto Press to recognize Canada’s sesquicentennial.
-The Canada 150 Collection features what the University of Toronto Press describes as “a special selection of outstanding books published over the years that bear witness to the depth and breadth of the nation’s history and the diversity of its people.”
+This is an edited collection that brings together some of the most highly regarded and important essays in Canadian History.
+The book was included in the Canada 150 Collection, which was organized by the University of Toronto Press to recognize Canada’s sesquicentennial, and features what the University of Toronto Press describes as “a special selection of outstanding books published over the years that bear witness to the depth and breadth of the nation’s history and the diversity of its people.”